-- Our Board has determined that 80% of our Board's members, including our Lead Director, are independent. - Each of the Board's Committees, including the Compensation Committee, which ultimately determines the CEO's compensation, consists entirely of independent directors, and each Committee has a different chairperson. - · Executive sessions of our Board follow regularly-scheduled Board meetings, and our Lead Director presides over executive sessions. - Our Board, through its Nominating & Governance Committee, evaluates itself annually.
+- Our Board has determined that 80% of our Board's members, including our Lead Director, are independent under the listing standards of the NYSE and our own Standards of Director Independence. - Each of the Board's Committees, including the Compensation Committee, which ultimately determines the CEO's compensation, consists entirely of independent directors, and each Committee has a different chairperson. - Executive sessions of our Board follow regularly-scheduled Board meetings, and our Lead Director presides over executive sessions. - Our Board, through its Nominating & Governance Committee, evaluates itself annually.